Jackie Chan was born in Hong Kong on April 7th, 1954 to Charles and Lee-lee Chan who named him Kong-san Chan which means “born in Hong Kong.”

 Roles for Asians in Hollywood were not varied enough to keep Jackie’s interest and his own inability to control certain aspects of the filming in America frustrated him.
-He continued to try, by making The Tuxedo, The Medallion, and Around the World in 80 Days, but none of these became the blockbusters that Rush Hour or Shanghai Noon had been.
+He continued to try, by making The Tuxedo (2002), The Medallion (2003), and Around the World in 80 Days (2004), but none of these became the blockbusters that Rush Hour (1998) or Shanghai Noon (2000) had been.
+He continued to make films in Hong Kong, including the New Police Story (2004).

 Jackie’s continues to do stunt work and action sequences in his films and in recent years, he has focused on new genres of film such as fantasy, drama, and romance.

-Jackies heart has been capture by his charity work as Ambassador for UNICEF/UNAIDS and he spends his spare time working tirelessly for children and the elderly, and others who are in need.
-He continues to make films in Hong Kong, including the New Police Story in 2004.
+Jackie’s heart has been capture by his charity work as Ambassador for UNICEF/UNAIDS and he spends his spare time working tirelessly for children and the elderly, and others who are in need.

 Jackie is married to Lin Feng-Jiao and has been since 1982.
 He has a son, Jaycee Chan, who is an actor and singer.